 Our accountable authority assures the listed contracts don’t have any inappropriate confidentiality clauses.

 List of contracts

 The list of procurement contracts is on the Senate Order page on the AusTender website.

-The list of procurement contracts for the Digital Transformation Agency are in the Senate Order for 2019 calendar year.
+The list of procurement contracts for the Digital Transformation Agency are in the Senate Order for 2019/20 financial year.